georgedeath/egreedy/README.md

 ..
 ```

 ### Installation (manual)
 Manual installation is straight-forward for the optimisation library apart from the configuration of the PitzDaily test problem due to the installation and compilation of [OpenFOAM®](http://www.openfoam.com).
 Note that if you do not wish to use the PitzDaily test problem then the library will work fine without the optional instructions included at the end of this section.
-The following instructions will assuume that [Anaconda3](https://docs.anaconda.com/anaconda/install/) has been installed and that you are running the following commands from the command prompt/console.
+The following instructions will assuume that [Anaconda3](https://docs.anaconda.com/anaconda/install/) has been installed and that you are running the following commands from the command prompt/console:

 ```bash
 > conda install -y scipy numpy matplotlib statsmodels swig jupyter
 > conda install -y pygmo --channel conda-forge
 > pip install nlopt pyDOE2 pygame box2d-py GPy numpy-stl
 ```
+Note that, on windows, to install `swig` and `pygame` it may be necessersary to also install [Visual C++ build tools](https://visualstudio.microsoft.com/visual-cpp-build-tools/).

 Once the above python modules have been installed, clone this reposity to a location of your choosing (in the following we assume you are installing to `/egreedy/`) and test that it works (CTRL+C to cancel optimisation run):
 ```bash
 > git clone https://bitbucket.org/georgedeath/egreedy/ /egreedy